Hiwonder-docs/LanderPi/source/docs/4_LiDAR_Training_Program.md

 The robot is equipped with MS200 laser radar by default, which uses connectors to connect to external systems for power supply and data reception.

 1)  Power on the robot and connect via a remote desktop tool.
-For detailed connection instructions, refer to [4.
-Development Environment Setup and Configuration]().
+For detailed connection instructions, refer to [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration).

 2)  After a successful connection, double-click the **Tool** icon <img src="../_static/media/chapter_4/image4.png" style="width:30px"/> on the desktop.